The Coalition Leadership

 Laura Baughman: Director of Development

 After many years as a donor to various animal rescue groups, Laura decided in 2007 to become more active and volunteer at local Washington, D.C. animal shelters.
-Focusing on cats, she got ever more involved in helping the Washington Humane Society care for and adopt out the hundreds of cats and kittens that found their way to them.
-Today, she volunteers in the medical center of the Washington Animal Rescue League (WARL), and fosters back-to-back litters of kittens (the total has grown to more than 125 kittens so far).
-She started and raises money for a WARL fund that pays for the medical care of sick kittens.
-Laura and her husband also organize an annual “battle of the bands” fundraiser for WARL.
+Focusing on cats, she got ever more involved in helping the local DC shelter care for and adopt out the hundreds of cats and kittens that found their way to them.
+She helped three area shelters start or grow their kitten foster programs.
+Today, she volunteers in the medical center of her local shelter and fosters back-to-back litters of kittens (the total has grown to nearly 300 kittens so far).
 Laura joined the National Kitten Coalition in 2015 because, as a foster, she appreciated how little she knew about how to care for sick kittens, and respected – and craved – the expertise of the National Kitten Coalition founders after taking one of their all-day workshops.
-Laura contributes her organizational, data analysis and writing skills to the organization under the watchful eyes of her two rescue cats.
+Laura founded and ran two economics research firms for more than 30 years, and has been thrilled to contribute her organizational, research, data analysis and writing skills to NKC under the watchful eyes of her two rescue cats and whatever litter of foster kittens is visiting that day.
+In addition to her current position as Development Director, she served as NKC Executive director from 2017-2019, and on the NKC board from 2020-2025.

 Board of Directors